-(3) pH effluent limits reported as minimum/maximum concentrations, measured at facility before entering outfall.
+(3) pH effluent limits reported as minimum/maximum concentrations; pH shall be measured at time of sampling.

-- (4) Mass-based limits are calculated using an average daily design flow of 4.8 MGD.
-Percent removal based on monitoring levels of influent vs. effluent. - (5) Permit compliance for enterococci shall be determined utilizing the geometric mean of all discrete measurements (all depths, all stations, as required in the permit) over a 30-day period in comparison to average monthly effluent limit (AMEL) only. - (6) In accordance with federal regulations, the permittee shall conduct a Priority Toxics Pollutants scan concurrent with a Whole Effluent Toxicity test during the first two or three years after the issuance of the permit to ensure that the discharge does not cause toxicity nor contain toxic pollutants in concentrations that may cause violation of water quality standards.
+(4) In accordance with federal regulations, the permittee shall conduct a concurrent Whole Effluent Toxicity test and Priority Toxics Pollutants scan to ensure that the discharge does not cause toxicity nor contain toxic pollutants in concentrations that may cause violation of water quality standards.
+Monitoring of WET test and Priority Pollutant scan shall occur upon first discharge at this facility and at maximum of once during permit term.
 The permittee shall perform all effluent sampling and analyses for the priority pollutants scan in accordance with the methods described in the most recent edition of 40 CFR 136 which provides a complete list of Priority Toxic Pollutants.
-If the scan results indicate that a limit has actually been exceeded or there is a reasonable potential for such a limit to be exceeded, this permit may be reopened to include appropriate numeric limits. - (7) All chronic WET tests must be "Pass", and no test may be "Fail".
-"Pass" constitutes a rejection of the null hypothesis.
-See Special Conditions, Section III.D for specific requirements.
+If the scan results indicate that a limit has actually been exceeded or there is a reasonable potential for such a limit to be exceeded, this permit may be reopened to include appropriate numeric limits.
+Instructions for whole effluent toxicity testing are described below in Special Conditions, Part III.
+C.